danielverh/VmProgrammingLanguage/docs/BIVMBPL - What.md

 - The virtual machine interpreter
 - All other "components" will be assigned to one of the categories above.

-The *lexer-parser-compiler* component takes a string input of code and then generates a form bytecode.
+The *lexer-parser-compiler* component takes a string input of code and then generates a form a bytecode.
 This bytecode, which we'll define ourselves, will then be passed on to the *virtual machine interpreter* (*vm*) component.
 This'll go through the bytecode(s), basically in a large `switch` statement (ambiguous with an `if`, `else if` & `else`).
 In this `switch`, the *vm* will handle all sorts of actions, like performing calculations and storing variables.
 It's called a *virtual machine* because it has an operator stack.
 This will be explained in detail later on.

 ## Note